-If your assistance needs require it, we could also provide alternative transport such as a taxi - at no extra cost to you - to take you to the nearest accessible or staffed station, where a member of staff will be on hand to assist you.
+If your assistance needs require it, we could also provide alternative transport such as a taxi - at no extra cost to you - to take you to the nearest accessible, most convenient or staffed station, where a member of staff will be on hand to assist you.
 In special circumstances, and where there is no viable alternative, we may consider sending a member of staff to assist you where it is both reasonable and practical to do so.
 We want to do everything that we reasonably can to help you make confident journeys, so please contact us to discuss your individual circumstances and what assistance we can provide to support you.

-2.3 Assistance during your journey
+Assistance during your journey

 All ScotRail trains have a member of staff on board.
 Our staff will assist you during your journey, although please understand that they cannot accompany you throughout your journey or provide personal care, such as help with eating, drinking, taking medication or using the toilet.
+If you need this additional help during your journey, we recommend you travel with a companion and ScotRail supports companion travel schemes.